-Verify the Interface to HIPPI-FP
+Verify the Board and Its HIPPI-FP Interface

-To verify the IRIS HIPPI-FP subsystem (without going through the IP stack), use the /usr/etc/hiptest command.
-The test only works for an IRIS HIPPI board that has a loopback link installed between its source and destination channels.
-The command is available only to superuser (root).
+To verify the IRIS HIPPI board and its HIPPI-FP interface (without going through the IP stack), use the /usr/etc/hiptest command.
+This test works only for an IRIS HIPPI board that has a loopback link installed between its source and destination channels.
+(See "Installing a Loopback Link" for instructions.)
+The command requires the user to be superuser (root).